ManagedKube/kubernetes-ops/README.md

 # What is kubernetes-ops

 TL;DR kubernetes-ops is a way to run Kubernetes and applications on it in a GitOps way using Terraform and Github Actions.
-We have tried to minimuze the number of tools sets used to keep what is already complex from being even more complex.
+We have tried to minimize the number of tools sets used to keep what is already complex from being even more complex.

 The long version